 Alternative name: Slopegraph

 A slope chart is a chart that emphasizes the evolution between two values by using the angle of the slope to communicate the difference.
 It can be a change over time or a transition.
 A slope chart can be a good alternative for a line chart, grouped- or stacked bar chart, if we only have two points in time we want to address.
-See other slope chart examples here.
+See other slope chart examples See other slope chart examples on inspiration page.

 A table chart is a chart that helps visually represent data that is arranged in rows and columns.
 Throughout all forms of communication and research, tables are used extensively to store, analyze, compare, and present data.